-8.1 Exploration Data Review, Magnetics and GIS compilation
+8.1 Exploration

-The historic data review is summarised in Section 7 Previous Exploration.
-The most relevant data is the IGO drilling at the Jumping Jack Prospect where strongly anomalous Ni-Cu-Pt-Pd (Table 2) was returned from an oxidized serpentinite ultramafic intrusive unit striking north over about 1500m x 200m wide.
+The AC drilling program is planned to test magmatic Ni-Cu-Pt-Pd targets identified from the historic data review summarised in Section 7: Previous Exploration.
+The most significant data is the IGO RAB and AC drilling completed at the Jumping Jack Prospect where strongly anomalous Ni-Cu-Pt-Pd (Table 2) was returned from an oxidized serpentinite ultramafic intrusive unit striking north over about 1500m x 200m wide.
 The ultramafic unit is clearly identified in the regional magnetics.
-Four drill holes on two 600m spaced line intersected anomalous Ni >1000ppm (Figure 5).
-It is proposed these results may indicate the presents of magmatic Ni sulphides within subvolcanic feeder dykes.
-To test this, it is proposed to drill test a range of similar type magnetic high signatures throughout the Birrindudu project area (Fig 6).
+Four drill holes on two 600m spaced line intersected anomalous Ni of >1000ppm (Figure 5).
+These results may indicate the presents of magmatic Ni sulphides within subvolcanic feeder dykes and warrants further testing.